Dream Well (horse)

-Dream Well (born 1995 in France) is a retired champion Thoroughbred racehorse, bred by the Niarchos family.
+Dream Well (31 January 1995 – 13 October 2022) was a champion Thoroughbred racehorse, bred in France by the Niarchos family.
 Dream Well was purchased at the Agence Francaise Yearling Sale in Deauville by Jean Louis Bouchard.
 He became best known for winning not only the Prix du Jockey Club (French Derby), but also the Irish Derby Stakes in 1998 – a classic double which until that year was only completed by Assert and Old Vic in the 1980s.

 Background

 Dream Well's dam was Soul Dream, herself the daughter of the dual Prix de l'Arc de Triomphe winner Alleged.
 Sired by Champion Sadler's Wells, himself the winner of Irish 2,000 Guineas and the Eclipse Stakes.
 Dream Well's ancestors through his great grand dam Mia Pola can be traced back to U.S. Triple Crown champion War Admiral, and also his pedigree carries a double cross of world-renowned sire Northern Dancer, through his dam and sire.